Welcome to today's edition of the Rush 24-7 podcast.

 Anybody's free to interpret it however they want.

-You know, all this is happening because of Supreme Court, folks.
+You know, all this is happening because of Supreme Court folks.

 And the president makes that point today in the press conference.

-It's all happening because Supreme Court said we are commander in chief when it comes to this kind of stuff.
+It's all happening because Supreme Court said, we are commander-in-chief when it comes to this kind of stuff.

-And he's he makes no bones about the fact that he's mad at the Supreme Court, disagrees with him, but he's got to follow along, and that's why he wants Congress to go along with what he needs to do.
+And he makes no bones about the fact that he's mad at the Supreme Court, disagrees with him, but he's got to follow along, and that's why he wants Congress to go along with what he needs to do.

 Brief timeout, back right after this.